kubeflow/website/content/docs/components/hyperparameter.md

 precision=0.5
 ```

-Katib will then periodically launch CronJobs to collect metrics from pods.
+Katib periodically launches CronJobs to collect metrics from pods.